 Uranus took shape when the rest of the solar system formed about 4.5 billion years ago.
 Uranus likely formed closer to the Sun and moved to the outer solar system about 4 billion years ago.
 Neptune also did this.

-10. A day on Saturn is only 17 hours and a year is 84 Earth years
+10. A day on Uranus is only 17 hours and a year is 84 Earth years

 One day on Uranus takes about 17 hours which is the time it takes for Uranus to rotate on its axis once.
 And Uranus makes a complete orbit around the Sun (a year in Uranian time) in about 84 Earth years – so you’d probably only have 1 birthday in your whole life if you lived on Uranus.

 Let’s keep learning with our Top 10 Facts about Space and Top 10 Facts about the Solar System.
 Plus you can learn more about what’s in our Solar System with our Top 10 Facts on the Sun and the Moon; the planets Earth, Mercury, Venus, Mars, Jupiter, Saturn, Uranus and Neptune and the dwarf planet Pluto.